CMB-S4/fabric_investigation/slicegen/README.md

 ## Planner.py

-A driver program, planner.py reads the python configuration files, and starts the "plan", "apply" functions.  palnner.py also performs and perform other operations, as indicated below.
+A driver program, planner.py reads the python configuration files, and starts the "plan", "apply" functions.  planner.py also performs other operations, as indicated below.